ruixiao24/ruixiao24.github.io/_pages/about.md

 I am an Assistant Professor in the [School of Computing and Artificial Intelligence](https://scai.sufe.edu.cn/) at [Shanghai University of Finance and Economics](https://english.sufe.edu.cn/).
 My research interests lie at the intersection of ***security*** and ***AI/mobile/wireless/sensing systems***, with a particular focus on the innovative analysis of physical context to enable trustworthy interaction with the physical world in Artificial Internet-of-Things (AIoT) and Cyber-Physical Systems (CPS).
 I have published papers in several ***top conferences***, including ACM MobiCom, MobiSys, SenSys, NDSS, and USENIX Security.
-My research has been recognized with [Distinguished Paper Award](https://www.ndss-symposium.org/ndss2026/) at NDSS 2026 and [Best Paper Award candidate](https://sensys.acm.org/2021/) at Sensys 2021.
+My research has received [Distinguished Paper Award](https://www.ndss-symposium.org/ndss2026/) at NDSS 2026 and [Best Paper Award candidate](https://sensys.acm.org/2021/) at Sensys 2021.

 I obtained my Ph.D in Computer Science at Zhejiang University in 2025, advised by [Prof. Jinsong Han](https://person.zju.edu.cn/en/hanjinsong).
 I also worked closely with [Prof. Jun Han](http://www.junhan.org/) from KAIST.
 I received my B.S. in Physics with honors at Zhejiang University in 2020.